HOME

 Traditional 'cabaret' music: no synthesizers - only traditional takht ensemble instruments, an accordion and a tabla!
 Sayed has played accordion for Egypt's best!

-• Drum solo series - Master Drummers of Egypt - Khamis Henkesh and others at their best!
+• Drum solo series - Master Drummers of Egypt -

 • Andalousi - traditional pieces from Islamic Spain